crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 And so, perhaps, I go back again to my own wayward heart.

 The triumph of loyalty is that once you have chosen a cause (thus expressing your individual will) you are given guidelines, examples, and social influence that frees you from indecision.
-It is a vision of _negative liberty_: freedom _from_ natural neuroses that prevent us from living satisfied lives.[^christian-freedom]
+It is a vision of _negative liberty_: freedom _from_ natural neuroses that prevent us from living satisfied lives.

-[^christian-freedom]: In this, it is like the Christian vision of freedom, which I explore in [section 5](#5-connections).

 ### Loyalty in failure

+The folklore, literature and history of humankind is full of stories of people whose ambition consumed them---whether in success or in failure.
 Plutarch wrote this about the death of Gaius Marius, eminent statesman and general of the Roman Republic:[^plutarch]

 > And therefore though he had lived to be seventy years old,